 What type of CIO are you?

-The Traditional CIO
+Traditional CIO challenges

 Under-funded or under-supported, you’re tasked with keeping IT costs down at all turns.
-Perhaps your business is in decline or IT as a % of G&A is viewed as too high.
+Perhaps your business is in decline, or IT as a % of G&A is viewed as too high.
 Loyalty to the business and a knack for savviness are your primary drivers as you maintain the crucial balance between quality and cost-consciousness.

 You’re trusted to run your company’s entire infrastructure, from data centers to SAP.
 When a service issue arises, you’re challenged to find the resources you need to make sure operations are not compromised.
 Your IT team may not have the expertise to execute on new business solutions.

-Service Leader CIO
+Service Leader CIO challenges

 You’re a partner and peer to the business, balancing operations and new business capabilities.
-You know what it takes to drive the business forward, but may be bogged down by legacy systems and operations responsibilities.
-While you may lack capacity to deliver big-impact projects, you’re focused on a future vision and technical excellence.
+You know what it takes to drive the business forward but may be bogged down by legacy systems and operations responsibilities.
+While you may lack the capacity to deliver big-impact projects, you’re focused on a future vision and technical excellence.

-Subtype – Visionary CIO
+Subtype – Visionary CIO challenges

 You have both the clout and capabilities of the Transformation CIO, but your title may actually be “CTO.”
-That’s because you work for a technology company where the product IS the business, so you’re laser-focused on making it innovative and excellent and may simply be bottlenecked by lack of skills and resources.
+That’s because you work for a technology company where the product IS the business, so you’re laser-focused on making it innovative and excellent and may simply be bottlenecked by a lack of skills and resources.